Add page objects to AI spiders#

 The code above:

-If you run your spider again, its output should be the same, but how it got that output has changed:
+If you run the e-commerce spider template again, its output should be the same, but how it got that output has changed:

 • You no longer ask Zyte API for productNavigation, and instead ask only for httpResponseBody.
 As you can check for yourself in the Stats page, this makes the corresponding requests 80% cheaper; instead of $0.00030 each, they now cost $0.00006 each.